php-cache/documentation/docs/implementing-cache-pools/integration-tests.md

 # PSR-6 Integration tests

 To make sure your implementation of PSR-6 is correct you should use this test suite.
+This will work for **any** PSR-6 cache pool.
+The tests will make sure your pool work according to the PSR-6 specification.

-### Usage
+## Usage

 Install the current stable version of this library.